SantaClaas/elmish-web-components/README.md

 - Add settings like VS Code extensions https://code.visualstudio.com/api/references/contribution-points#contributes.configuration
 - Use new Temporal API for dates https://tc39.es/proposal-temporal/docs/index.html Seeems to work in Chrome but not Firefox
+- Use ETag from response header with If-None-Match request header and use caching to reduce bandwith and improve load times.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag)
+- Use link header with rel="next" from mastodon api for pagination
+- Try out material color utiilties https://www.npmjs.com/package/@material/material-color-utilities

-# A Note on Performance
+## A Note on Performance

 Performance is not my first concern but important.
 Much of the code I write is allocating new objects as I prefer immutability and I'll change it when required later when I have concrete measurements.